intelowlproject/GreedyBear/README.md

 If you want to be updated regularly, please download the feeds only once every 10 minutes (this is the time between each internal update).

+To check all the available feeds, Please refer to our [usage guide](https://greedybear.readthedocs.io/en/latest/Usage.html)

 ## Run Greedybear on your environment
 The tool has been created not only to provide the feeds from The Honeynet Project's cluster of TPOTs.